Didn’t think Blackness was a trend

 “She [Jessi] likes to tan.
 Some idols prefer to be whiter, like bleach.
 I think it’s around that concept.
 Jessi just likes herself darker.”

 She creates amazing music, but Jessicah is an experienced Blackfisher.
-We said what we said.
+I said what I said.
 If you disagree, it’s your right, Cupcakes.

 How about nails and gang signs?